Duh-Shawn/Duh-Shawn/README.md

 ### Hi there! 👋

-My name is De'Shawn - I am an Application Security professional by day and Software Engineer by night.
+My name is De'Shawn - I am an application security professional by day and software engineer by night.

 🔭 I’m currently working on The Odin Project